uclcombiseminar/uclcombiseminar.github.io/readme.txt

 To view in browser: http://0.0.0.0:4000/

-To change text at top left (for time and place), edit _includes/navigation.html Details of talks are in _post folder, note the naming scheme
+To change text at top left (for time and place), edit _includes/navigation.html To change text at the centre of the home page, edit _includes/index.html Details of talks are in _post folder, note the naming scheme